 Needless to say, anyone eating coconut and/or palm oil needs to include the balancing omega-3 fatty acids in their diets.
 Plant sources for omega-3 fats include chia, flaxseed, soybeans, walnuts, and spinach.

-Then, too, the Filipinos who also consume a large amount of coconut oil have a substantial incidence of metabolic syndrome.10) Metabolic Syndrome is characterized by obesity, elevated blood sugar, high triglycerides (blood fats), hypertension, inflammation, and strong activation of the sympathetic nervous system,–all of which increases the risk of serious cardiovascular consequences like heart attack and stroke.
+Then, too, the Filipinos who also consume a large amount of coconut oil have a substantial incidence of metabolic syndrome.11 Metabolic syndrome is characterized by obesity, elevated blood sugar, high triglycerides (blood fats), hypertension, inflammation, and strong activation of the sympathetic nervous system,–all of which increase the risk of serious cardiovascular consequences like heart attack and stroke.
 Diabetes and hypertension are common in the Philippines.
-Studies also show that coconut oil does not protect our heart and blood vessels if we eat an unhealthful diet like the typical Filipino diet which include patis (fish sauce), and bagoong (shrimp paste), anchovies, and pork.11,12,13
+Studies also show that coconut oil does not protect our heart and blood vessels if we eat an unhealthful diet like the typical Filipino diet which includes patis (fish sauce), and bagoong (shrimp paste), anchovies, and pork.12,13,14

-Conclusion: It is premature to say that coconut oil is heart healthy without more controlled and randomized studies.
-The mechanisms by which coconut oil protect the heart and blood vessels (if it does) need to be confirmed by a variety of studies.
+It is premature to say that coconut oil is heart healthy without more controlled and randomized studies.
+The mechanisms by which coconut oil protects the heart and blood vessels (if it does) need to be confirmed by a variety of studies.

 What Scientific Studies Show about Palm Oil

 The studies on the cardiovascular effects of palm oil are conflicting.
-Even though palm oil does contain palmitic acid, many studies show that it does not raise cholesterol levels.14 A 17-year study showed that palm oil is associated with increased risk for coronary artery disease in dose related fashion.15
+Even though palm oil does contain palmitic acid, many studies show that it does not raise cholesterol levels.15 A 17-year study showed that palm oil is associated with increased risk for coronary artery disease in dose related fashion.16

-At this time the oils from coconut and palm do not seem to affect plasma homocysteine and inflammatory markers associated with cardiovascular diseases.16
+At this time the oils from coconut and palm do not seem to affect plasma homocysteine and inflammatory markers associated with cardiovascular diseases.17

 Palm Oil: Harmful?